SharePoint/sp-dev-provisioning-templates/tenant/ContosoWorkshop/README.md

     - Notice that you can get free developer tenant from [Office 365 developer program](https://developer.microsoft.com/en-us/office/dev-program), if needed
 - Automatic end-to-end provisioning only works with English tenants
     - All solutions and web parts are also English in the current implementation
-- A tenant 'App Catalog' must have been created within the 'Apps' option of the SharePoint Admin Center